Blog · Strategy

 Is GEO just SEO with extra steps?

 Not quite.
-GEO and SEO share most of the same technical foundations — structured data, clean URLs, fast pages, quality content — but they reward different surface behaviors.
+GEO and SEO share most technical foundations — structured data, clean URLs, fast pages, quality content — but they reward different surfaces.
 SEO wins when your page ranks in a link list.
 GEO wins when your page is cited inside a generated answer.
-The overlap is real; the measurement and the tactics at the margins diverge.
+The overlap is real; the measurement and the marginal tactics diverge.

 If I already have good SEO, do I still need GEO?

 Yes.
-Strong organic SEO is a foundation; it gets you into the retrieval set for engines like Google AI Overviews that synthesize from organic results.
+Strong organic SEO gets you into the retrieval set for engines like Google AI Overviews that synthesize from organic results.
 It does not guarantee citation.
-GEO work layers on top: answer-coverage rewrites, richer structured data, entity clarity, llms.txt.
+GEO layers on top: answer-coverage rewrites, richer structured data, entity clarity, llms.txt, review-site coverage.
 The return is incremental, not duplicative.

 Who owns GEO at a typical D2C brand?

-As of Q1 2026, the owner is usually the senior SEO person or the ecommerce lead, depending on how the org is structured.
-Neither is a perfect fit.
-SEO leads have the technical chops; ecommerce leads have the SKU-level thinking GEO needs.
-The best-run teams we see pair the two for an hour a week and share a single visibility dashboard.
+As of mid-2026, usually the senior SEO lead or the ecommerce lead, depending on org structure.
+Neither is a perfect fit: SEO leads have the technical depth, ecommerce leads have the SKU-level thinking GEO needs.
+The best-run teams pair the two for an hour a week over a shared per-SKU visibility dashboard.

 Will traditional SEO still matter in 2027?